mentorvikash/nextjs-domo-youtube/README.md

 ## Branches

+#### day1-Swr-rendering

-- day1-Swr-rendering => implement basic data fetching with SWR
+- Implement basic data fetching with SWR

-- day2-client-side+server-side-rendering
+#### day2-client-side+server-side-rendering

-#### will see how implement server side rendering with client side rendering.
+- Will see how implement server side rendering with client side rendering.